oracle/truffleruby/README.md

   other languages such as JavaScript, R and Python and supports both the [*native* and *JVM* configurations](#truffleruby-configurations).
   Inside GraalVM will then be a `bin/ruby` command that runs TruffleRuby.
-  We recommend that you use a [Ruby version manager](doc/user/ruby-managers.md) to use TruffleRuby inside GraalVM.
+  We recommend that you use a [Ruby manager](doc/user/ruby-managers.md#configuring-ruby-managers-for-the-full-graalvm-distribution) to use TruffleRuby inside GraalVM.
 * Via your [Ruby manager/installer](doc/user/ruby-managers.md) (RVM, rbenv, chruby, ruby-build, ruby-install).
 This contains only TruffleRuby, in the